WCHS Annual Meeting:

-Preserving Washington County heritage for past, present and future generations.
+Preserving Washington Co. heritage for the past, present and future.

 In 1965, with only 15 active members and $50.00, we became the benefactor of a former resident.
 Her generosity and that of hundreds of interested people (both monetary and volunteer) enabled us to build a facility known as the Stevens Museum.
 We also acquired the John Hay Birthplace., restored it to the 1840 period and placed it on the National Register for Historic Places.

 The beautiful complex, known as “The John Hay Center” was dedicated in 1971, debt free.
 Later additions to the museum include opening the Dean Gallery on the 3rd floor, doubling the display space and building a two story wing to the library in 1984.
 The Pioneer Village on the grounds began in 1980 by moving and reassembling an authentic log cabin.

 Our Genealogical Library is known nationwide for the outstanding collection of research material on local and affiliated history and is added to weekly by our staff, volunteers and patrons.